Best Email Warmup Tools in 2026 (Top 8 Compared)

 What is warm email?

-A warm email refers to a message sent to an existing contact or someone who has engaged with you before—unlike cold emails, which target new prospects.
-Warm emails have a higher chance of being opened and responded to because the recipient is already familiar with the sender.
+A warm email is a message sent to an existing contact or someone who has engaged with you before, unlike a cold email, which targets new prospects.
+Warm emails are more likely to be opened and responded to because the recipient is already familiar with the sender.

 How long does email warm up take?